Tulsi Farming Guide:

 In Tulsi farming, 2 weedings are fair enough to control the weeds as these plants become bushy.
 One hoeing after two months of planting is fair enough.
-First weeding should be carried out @ 1 month after planting.
-Second weeding should be carried out @ 2 months after planting.
+The first weeding should be carried out @ 1 month after planting.
+The second weeding should be carried out @ 2 months after planting.
 After each harvest, carry out the weeding task to avoid any weed growth.

 Pests and Diseases in Tulsi Farming:

-To prevent these pests and diseases, following control measures should be taken care in Tulsi farming.
+To prevent these pests and diseases, the following control measures should be taken care of in Tulsi farming.

 - To control the leaf rollers, spray the crop with 1% methyl (or) 0.2% malathion once noticed this insect.

-- Spray the crop with 0.3% wettable sulphur to control the powdery mildew disease.
+- Spray the crop with 0.3% wettable sulfur to control the powdery mildew disease.

 - Nursery beds should be drenched with a 0.1% solution of mercurial fungicide.